nat2bee/Foragers_vs_Nurses/README.md

 - **methylation_mean_dev.R**: R script used to test whether the mean amount of C methylation observed in a transcripts subset is significantly greater than the general mean.

+- **cor_meth-expression.R**: R script to estimate the Spearman' coeficient between gene expression and mC.

 ### Figures
 - **mCbarplot.R**: R script to create the DNA methylation barplot